mansoorm1/handout/README.md

 # handout
-My code snippets as course handouts.
+My code snippets as part of course handouts.